Riverscapes/PBR/workshops/2020/SGI/Modules/module2.md

 	</li>

 	<li><strong>Question:</strong> What is a passive instream attenae?
 	<p><strong>Answer:</strong> (Steve Bennett) We use Passive Integrated Transponder tags (PIT tags) to tag fish - it has a 13 digit unique code.
 When a tagged fish swims over an antenna a data logger on shore records the code so we can tell if a fish enters or leaves the stream or reach.
-You can log on to <a href="https://ptagis.org/" target="_blank">PTAGIS.org</a> and see all 50 million PIT tags used in the Columbia River basin since the late 1980s.
+You can log on to <a href="https://ptagis.org/" target="_blank">PTAGIS.org</a> and see all 50 million PIT tags used in the Columbia River basin since the late 1980s. (<b>See also <a href="http://lowtechpbr.restoration.usu.edu/resources/Topics/02_Science/fish#fish-passage">Fish Passage Resources</a></b>)
 	</p>
 	</li>